dsoccer1980/dishvote/Readme.md

 •Menu changes each day (admins do the updates)<br>
 •Users can vote on which restaurant they want to have lunch at<br>
 •Only one vote counted per user<br>
-•If user votes again the same day: ◦If it is before 11:00 we asume that he changed his mind.<br>
+•If user votes again the same day: <br>
+   ◦If it is before 11:00 we asume that he changed his mind.<br>
    ◦If it is after 11:00 then it is too late, vote can't be changed<br>

 Each restaurant provides new menu each day.